ckb-js/lumos/packages/hd/README.md

 cacheManager.getMasterPublicKeyInfo() // ckb-cli using this key by default

-// now you can using following methods cacheManager.getBalance() // or with QueryOptions in arguments cacheManager.getNextReceivingPublicKeyInfo() cacheManager.getNextChangePublicKeyInfo()
+// now you can using following methods cacheManager.getNextReceivingPublicKeyInfo() cacheManager.getNextChangePublicKeyInfo()

-// or collect cells  by
+// or collect cells  by CellCollectors const cellCollector = new CellCollector(cacheManager)
-cacheManager.cellCollector()
-cacheManager.cellCollectorByQueryOptions(queryOptions)
+// or with queryOptions
+const cellCollector = new CellCollectorWithQueryOptions( new CellCollector(cacheManger), queryOptions,
+)

+for await (const cell of cellCollector.collect()) {
+  console.log(cell)
+}

+// get HD wallet balance
+await getBalance(cellCollector)
 ```